-- Information on the Title VI Policy and LEP responsibilities. - Description of language assistance services offered to the public. - Use of the "Point to Your Language" cards and posters - Documentation of language assistance requests. - How to handle a potential Title VI/LEP complaint - Working with an interpreter - Specific note that staff are prohibited from asking for citizenship status of any individual
+- Information on the Title VI Policy and responsibilities to provide services to LEP populations. - Description of language assistance services offered to the public. - Use of the "Point to Your Language" cards and posters - Documentation of language assistance requests. - How to handle a potential Title VI/LEP complaint - Working with an interpreter - Specific note that staff are prohibited from asking for citizenship status of any individual